There are many prejudices about silk. What if we were to wring their necks?!

 - Grade A silk is the highest quality available.
 This quality of silk requires a selection of the finest cocoons, which unwind into a long, regular thread.
 For silk bed linen, this means fewer thread ends.
 Silk satin is all the more luxurious, soft and resistant.
 Our sheets are made exclusively from this high-quality silk.

-The weight of your sheets is also important:
+The grammage of your sheets is also important:

 Momme is a unit used to measure the density of a silk fabric.
 For bed linen, this can vary between 19 and 25.

-This is the most important criterion for choosing bed linen. silk bed linen because the thicker the silk satin, the stronger, softer and more visually luxurious it is.
+This is the most important criterion for choosing silk bed linen, because the thicker the silk satin, the more resistant, softer and visually luxurious it is.

 We offer only the best qualities of silk: 19, 22 and 25 Mommes.
 If a manufacturer doesn't tell you the weight in mommes of their silk sheets, look elsewhere!

 The price of silk rolls varies greatly with width.
-It's therefore economical to sew two strips of fabric lengthwise to make a large sheet.
-However, it's unpleasant and unsightly to have a seam in the middle of your sheets.
+It's therefore economical to sew two strips of fabric lengthwise to make one large sheet.
+However, it is unpleasant and unsightly to have a seam in the middle of your sheets.
 We only offer sheets without patch seams.

 6 - Silk products are chemically treated!